Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 There are no contracts—a rarity in this product space.
-Usually to get the best price on VoIP, you need to sign up for a year at least.
-Ooma’s price is what it is.
-For small business, Ooma pricing breaks down into two tiers:
+But to get the best price on VoIP, you need to sign up for at least a year.
+For small businesses, Ooma pricing breaks down into three tiers:

 - Ooma Office: starting at $19.95 per month per user